writethedocs/www/docs/2014/blog/announcing-na-conference-talks.rst

 * Mo Nishiyama - Did It In Minutes: The Art of Documenting Meeting Notes
 * Nina Vyedin - Hacking the English Language
 * Siobhan McKeown - Writing for Your Other Half
-* R. N. Homer Christensen - Flow: A Permaculture Approach to Documentation Projects
+* R\.
+N\.
+Homer Christensen - Flow: A Permaculture Approach to Documentation Projects
 * Ali Spivak - Communities are Awesome
 * Amalia Hawkins - Ignorance Is Strength: Writing Documentation By Learning As You Go
 * Scot Marvin - Wabi-Sabi Writing